 I had been outside home for last 3 years to spare me the shopping experience that is associated before the start of the Durga Puja.
 Having to stay 100 miles away from shopping malls for so many years, I was expecting that this time, there will be no sparing of the so-called wonderful experience that is… Continue reading The ordeal that comes on an yearly basis …

 photograph taken from the internet as available in public domain Mr. Snowden has brought up the dilemma of the notion of state security vs human rights violation quite strongly.
 This issue is nothing specific to one country, but probably applies to any major nation.
-It is true that the incident of 9/11 has changed the definition of security and fundamentally the definition of human trust.
-This is definitely very unfortunate, but again very true.
-On one side the logic of national security lies very strong.
-Till the time a person is caught in crime, major or minor, that person is … Continue reading State security or human rights violation?
+It is true that the incident of 9/11 has changed the… Continue reading State security or human rights violation?

 Unbiased reporting to me is a utopian concept - something which you can dream of in an ideal world, but if you believe in that in the real world, you may land up in some major dis-belief after some days.
 I am not a reporter, nor a writer and hence do not have the inner… Continue reading Unbiased Reporting

 I would imagine that most of the readers are not only aware of social media and internet communications but are also heavy users of Facebook, Twitter, Whatsapp, Gtalk, Blackberry Messenger, Facebook Messenger, etc etc. What a fantastic technological breakthrough which literally makes the entire world real-time, user friendly and connected via this huge thing called… Continue reading Social Media, Communication vs Governments

 Very recently one of the leading newspapers screamed in its headlines "The Last Dictator is dead" and rightfully so as the world celebrated the death of Gaddafi amongst a turmoil burning in the streets of Libya.
-These incidents are often described as the win of the good over the evil and hence supported by most sane people over the world.
-I also fall amongst the same category – but this incident forced me to think a little beyond the apparent dictatorship and the oppression of the common people, who look for a decent and happy life with his / her … Continue reading Of dictators and oppression ….
+These incidents are often described as the win of the good over the evil and hence supported by most… Continue reading Of dictators and oppression ….

 The journey from 1947 to 2011 has been long and steady, fulfilling promises and aspirations and yet troubled at parts.
-And I am sure that this road will go on and on for many more years to come - because, we and our country have fundamentally that patience, respect of other's views to survive the onslaught of time.
-But still as a free Indian, I want Freedom NOW from some important aspects of my simple life.
-First is the embarrassment of subjugation & defeat of our beloved cricket team.
-We can lose matches – that’s not the point.
-But we … Continue reading Freedom now !
+And I am sure that this road will go on and on for many more years to come - because, we and our country have fundamentally that patience, respect of other's views to survive the… Continue reading Freedom now !